pfertyk/nasa-apod-email/README.md

 values:
 * `MAILGUN_AUTH_TOKEN` copy the value from Mailgun API configuration
 * `MAILGUN_URL` copy the value from Mailgun API configuration
-* `RECIPIENTS` list of email addressed to which the APOD will be sent (same as authorized recipients in Mailgun)
+* `RECIPIENTS` list of email addresses to which the APOD will be sent (same as authorized recipients in Mailgun)
 * `NASA_API_KEY` the default value of `DEMO_KEY` should do, but you can replace it with your own key (if you have one)

 To send a single email to all recipients: